-This topic describes how to deploy BOSH and VMware Tanzu Operations Manager (Ops Manager) on Azure by using individual commands to create resources.
+You can use these instructions to deploy BOSH and VMware Tanzu Operations Manager on Azure by using individual commands to create resources.
 VMware recommends this manual procedure for deploying to Azure China, Azure Germany, and Azure Government Cloud.

-Before you perform the procedures in this topic, you must have completed the procedures in Preparing to Deploy Ops Manager on Azure.
-After you complete the procedures in this topic, follow the instructions in Configuring BOSH Director on Azure.
+Before you follow the procedures in this topic, you must do the procedures in Preparing to Deploy Tanzu Operations Manager on Azure.
+After you followed the procedures in this topic, follow the instructions in Configuring BOSH Director on Azure.

-Note: If you are deploying BOSH and Ops Manager on Azure Stack, complete the procedures in Install and configure CLI for use with Azure Stack in the Microsoft documentation before following the procedures in this topic.
+If you deploy BOSH and Tanzu Operations Manager on Azure Stack, follow the procedures in Install and configure CLI for use with Azure Stack in the Microsoft documentation before following the procedures in this topic.

-Note: The Azure portal sometimes displays the names of resources with incorrect capitalization.
+Sometimes Azure portal displays the names of resources with incorrect capitalization.
 Always use the Azure CLI to retrieve the correctly capitalized name of a resource.

 To create network resources for your deployment:

-Navigate to the Azure portal, click Resource groups, and click Add to create a new resource group for your deployment.
+1. Go to the Azure portal, click Resource groups, then click Add to create a new resource group for your deployment.

-Export the name of your resource group as the environment variable $RESOURCE_GROUP
+4. Export the name of your resource group as the environment variable $RESOURCE_GROUP.

 export RESOURCE_GROUP="YOUR-RESOURCE-GROUP-NAME"

-Note: If you are on a Windows machine, you can use set
+If you are on a Microsoft Windows machine, use set instead of export.

 export LOCATION=westus